sunny-chung/kotlite/README.md

 ![tvOS](https://img.shields.io/badge/tvOS-blue)
 ![Verification Test Status](https://github.com/sunny-chung/kotlite/actions/workflows/run-test.yaml/badge.svg?branch=main)

-**Kotlite** is an open-sourced type-safe programming language that has a rich subset of the [Kotlin](https://kotlinlang.org/) script language.
+**Kotlite** is an open-sourced type-safe programming language that has a rich subset of the [script](https://kotlinlang.org/docs/custom-script-deps-tutorial.html) variant of the [Kotlin](https://kotlinlang.org/) programming language.
 It comes with standard libraries, which are a subset of Kotlin Multiplatform/Common standard libraries and a few third-party libraries.

 **Kotlite Interpreter** is a lightweight Kotlin Multiplatform library to interpret and execute codes written in Kotlite, and bridge the host runtime environment and the embedded runtime environment.